 The most dramatic changes proposed in the NPRM would overhaul the current regulations' exemption for commercial political activity by a foreign corporation.
-This exemption was adopted in 2003, as the Department implemented the statutory changes that Congress adopted in the context of enacting the Lobbying Disclosure Act ("LDA") in 1995.
+This exemption was adopted in 2003 when the Department implemented the statutory changes that Congress enacted with the Lobbying Disclosure Act (LDA) in 1995.
 In the LDA, Congress indicated its intent to place all private sector lobbying under the new lobbying disclosure law, leaving only activity on behalf of foreign governments under FARA.
 Consistent with that direction, the Department adopted a broad exemption from FARA for foreign commercial political activity.